 - STEP 1 Set the height control of electronically modulated air suspension system to N mode. - STEP 2 Set the electronically modulated air suspension system to MAN. (manual). - STEP 3 Turn off the engine. - STEP 4 Set the supporting leg of the trailer on the ground and raise the hitch by 4 in.
-(100 mm). - STEP 5 Turn the engine switch to the START position and start the engine. - Press the height control mode select switch to cancel the MAN. (manual) condition that was set on STEP 2.
-Check that the MAN. indicator turns off. - STEP 7 Wait until vehicle height is stabilized. - STEP 8 Make sure the hitch is disconnected.
+(100 mm). - STEP 5 Turn the engine switch to the START position and start the engine. - MAN. (manual) condition that was set on TEP 2.
+Check that the MAN. indicator turns off. - STEP 7 Wait until vehicle height is stabilized. - Make sure the hitch is disconnected.
 If the hitch does not disconnect, raise the hitch higher and repeat steps 2 through 7. - Move the vehicle forward in LO mode where the hitch does not touch anything in N mode. - STEP 10 Set the height control of electronically modulated air suspension system to N mode.